List of Major Requirements

 - Three units - Chemistry: CH107 General Chemistry and CH108 General Chemistry II and CH250 Structures of Organic Molecules

-- Two units in Mathematics: one unit of calculus and one unit of statistics OR mathematical modeling
+- Two units - Mathematics: one in calculus and one in statistics OR math modeling

 - BE107 Biology of Microbes

-Note: AP/IB credit may count towards a lower level elective or as credit for MB131 (see below), but cannot replace these organismal courses.
+- Note: AP/IB credit cannot replace these organismal courses (but may count towards a lower level elective or as credit for MB131), see below

-4. BE280 Population Genetics OR MB201 Laboratory in Molecular and Cellular Biology and Genetics OR MB231 Genetics
+- MB201 Lab in Molecular and Cellular Biology and Genetics

 - CH250 Structures of Organic Molecules